open-policy-agent/opa/docs/book/rosetta-stone.md

 how to make an authorization decision.
 A user is authorized for all those permissions assigned to any of the roles she is assigned to.

-For example, we might have the following assignments
+For example, we might have the following assignments:

 | User | Role |
 | --- | --- |